Greyson314/SpeciesDetectionAI/README.md

 My project, which I nicknamed “Murmur”, was to create a research tool that would use neural networks, which can read and learn patterns to try and classify an audio file, to analyze any given PAM file and return a list of timestamps where the target species made a vocalization.

-##### Note from Grey: Please contact me if you feel like you can't grade this project without copious amounts of data.
-I get it, but also I can't house it all on github.
-Not sure what to do here.

 ### How to: Install this project and create your model:

 1. Make sure you have python3.6 or greater installed on you computer